skip to content

 Invalid wills

-If a disputed will is eventually approved by the court, a grant in solemn form is made.
+If a disputed will is eventually approved by the Court, a grant in solemn form is made.

-The court can only interpret the words in the context in which they appear, according to their usual meaning.
+The Court can only interpret the words in the context in which they appear, according to their usual meaning.
 No outside evidence may be used in interpreting the will.
-For example, if the will says bank account, the court cannot accept evidence that the deceased meant building society account.
+For example, if the will says "bank account", the Court cannot accept evidence that the deceased meant "building society account".
 The only exception to this is when the words in the will do not make sense in the circumstances.
-The words bank account have a clear meaning, unless the deceased had no bank accounts.
-In these circumstances, the court may refer to evidence that the deceased always, for example, called the building society the 'bank'.
+The words "bank account" have a clear meaning, unless the deceased had no bank accounts.
+In these circumstances, the Court may refer to evidence that the deceased always, for example, called the building society the "bank".

-Invalid wills : Last Revised: Tue Jan 7th 2020
+Invalid wills : Last Revised: Mon Dec 30th 2024

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.